dreignier/cg-brutaltester/README.md

  * `###End 1 03 2` : Player 2 is the winner.
 Player 1 and 4 are both at the second place.
 Player 3 is the third.
  * `###End 02 31` : Players 1 and 3 are both at the first place.
 Players 4 and 2 are both at the second place.

+## Incoming features

+This is not an official roadmap at all.

+ * Generate an html file for the results (with graphics !)
+ * Better handling of crashing players code
+ * Handle timeouts
+ * Conquer the world

 # List of compatibles referees

  * Ghost in the cell (Java) : https://github.com/dreignier/cg-referee-ghost-in-the-cell